 The presentation of HANA has been that it would enormously speed both analytics and transaction process.
 Hasso Plattner has stated that HANA will deliver zero latency to all applications.
-If we take Hasso Plattner at his word, this means that the Fiori Cloud squares/transactions should have been limited only in the Internet connection latency, as the web, database and application server should have performed an instantaneous return.
+If we take Hasso Plattner at his word, this means that the Fiori Cloud squares/transactions should have been limited only in the Internet connection latency, as the web, database, and application server should have performed an instantaneous return.
 The total number of seconds should have been 0.00, exclusive of the Internet time.

-We tested the fastest web page we know of which is Google at .486 seconds.
+We tested the fastest web page we know of, which is Google at .486 seconds.
 But Google only returns text (we tested it searching for a word).
 Still, this would seem to be the rough latency of the Internet itself, .486, or roughly 1/2 of a second.
 So while Google is very close to zero latency, SAP is far off the reservation.

 *At 1/2 a second, as one has to hit the return button and move one’s finger to hit the timer, verify the data populating the web page, and then re-hit the timer a very accurate measurement is not possible.

-However the Fiori Cloud undoubtedly has HANA, yet the application transactions take an average of 4.33 seconds to load.
+However, the Fiori Cloud undoubtedly has HANA, yet the application transactions take an average of 4.33 seconds to load.

 Fiori Versus Our Website?

-As a means of comparison, we checked the download time of one of our own web pages at Brightwork Research & Analysis.
+As a means of comparison, we checked the download time of one of our web pages at Brightwork Research & Analysis.
 We end up with a time of 3.09.
 However, our pages have images on them, which means the page is larger than the Fiori pages that are being rendered.
-The speed will depend upon how many images the web page has (primarily).
-We do have pages that will render more slowly than 4.33 seconds (the Fiori average), but this is a function of the having quite a few images.
+The speed will depend upon how many photos the web page has (primarily).
+We do have pages that will render more slowly than 4.33 seconds (the Fiori average), but this is a function of having quite a few images.
 Furthermore, we have far more text as well as formatting in a single page than in any Fiori screen that we tested.

 SAP Fiori + HANA Losing to Open Source Products?

 What about the database?
 Is an advanced top-end database that the secret to our performance?
 Nope.
 Our web host uses MySQL.
 MySQL is owned by Oracle, but it is an open source database.
 MySQL is free.
 Does MySQL have a column data store and “in memory architecture” as does HANA?
 Nope.
-In fact, HANA does not compete with MySQL.
+HANA does not compete with MySQL.

-SAP has stated that HANA is faster than any of the top end databases offered by Oracle, IBM or Microsoft.
+SAP has stated that HANA is faster than any of the top end databases offered by Oracle, IBM, or Microsoft.
 But they are certainly not referring to open source database projects.
 Open source databases like MySQL, MariaDB, and PostgreSQL are not even part of the HANA conversation.

 How about the application server?
-Must we be using a space-age application server right?
+Must we be using a space-age application server, right?

 Our host uses Apache.
-Once again, Apache is an open source project and is free.
+Once again, Apache is an open-source project and is free.
 Fiori uses the SAP Fiori Front-end Server.
 It is based on a NetWeaver Applications Server ABAP.

 We did not start out trying to illustrate that the Fiori Cloud is slow, or that the Fiori transaction search only works inconsistently.
 We discovered these while just taking the Fiori Cloud for a demo.
-We have spent a lot of time analyzing HANA and Fiori which we have covered in articles like What is the Actual Performance of HANA? and What is in the Fiori Box.
-Even in a basic analysis, like this one, we find that SAP’s claims regarding Fiori and HANA do not check out.
+We have spent a lot of time analyzing HANA and Fiori, which we have covered in articles like What is the Actual Performance of HANA? and What is in the Fiori Box.
+Even in basic analysis, like this one, we find that SAP’s claims regarding Fiori and HANA do not check out.
 If SAP’s “in memory architecture” is so great, why are Fiori and HANA outperformed by our combination of WordPress, Apache, and MySQL — all of which are open source and free products?

-Furthermore, the Fiori Cloud is supposed to be a showcase to demonstrate how superior Fiori is, and with SAP’s virtually unlimited resources it should be configured for speed.
+Furthermore, the Fiori Cloud is supposed to be a showcase to demonstrate how superior Fiori is, and with SAP’s virtually unlimited resources, it should be configured for speed.
 Oh, and the search box should work, and it should work 100% of the time and without disappearing transactions.